Hiker Drinking from Stainless Steel Water Bottle on Forest Trail

 Too wide for many standard car cupholders.

-Field Note: After washing, let the straw and cap air-dry completely before reassembling.
+• Field Notes: After washing, let the straw and cap air-dry completely before reassembling.
 A damp straw sealed into a closed cap is how mold takes up residence.
-A thin straw brush is a mandatory piece of the maintenance kit for this lid.
+A thin straw brush is a required item in the maintenance kit for this lid.

 2. The Dependable Classic: Nalgene Sustain 32oz Wide Mouth